Peng Cheng (serial killer): Murder of Ms. Liu

-Sometime circa the winter of 1991, Cheng was dancing at the Tongfuju Ballroom when he noticed a young woman, who was also dancing.
+Sometime circa the winter of 1991, Peng was dancing at the Tongfuju Ballroom when he noticed a young woman, who was also dancing.
 Her name was Ms. Liu, a cotton factory worker in her early 20s.
-Cheng approached her.
+Peng approached her.
 They agreed to meet up the next evening at the ballroom.
 On the following night, the pair met up again and spent the night together.

-After this, Cheng took her out for dinner before proposing that they go to his house, to which Liu agreed.
+After this, Peng took her out for dinner before proposing that they go to his house, to which Liu agreed.
 For an indeterminate amount of time later, the pair began an affair.
 Liu then revealed that her family was actually helping her find a partner whom she could marry, but as they had no money, she searched for somebody who appeared rich so he could pay some of the wedding costs, amounting to about 3,000 yuan.
-Cheng asked for ten days to gather the money.
+Peng asked for ten days to gather the money.
 Liu accepted his proposal.

-When the agreed day came, Cheng invited Liu to his house.
-After spending the night together, they got up in the early morning, and while she was putting on her makeup on the table, Cheng grabbed one of his shotguns and shot her in the head.
-He then stripped Liu of her clothing, tied a rope around her neck, and dragged her body to the neighbor's yard, where he left it to be devoured by his dogs.
+When the agreed day came, Peng invited Liu to his house.
+After spending the night together, they got up in the early morning, and while she was putting on her makeup on the table, Peng grabbed one of his shotguns and shot her in the head.
+He then stripped Liu of her clothing, tied a rope around her neck, and dragged her body to the neighbour's yard, where he left it to be devoured by his dogs.
 After checking on it three days later, he found nothing except the head, some leftover bones, and the rope.
-Shortly afterward, Cheng threw the head into the boiler room, buried the bones in the backyard, and burned the clothes.
+Shortly afterwards, Peng threw the head into the boiler room, buried the bones in the backyard, and burned the clothes.